Scottish Land Court: Principal Clerk

 The Principal Clerk is a legally qualified solicitor who is responsible for the running of the Court and for advising the Agricultural Members when they sit as the Divisional Court.
 The Principal Clerk is also responsible for the administrative staff of the Court, who are based at the Court's headquarters in Edinburgh.

 As of April 2017, the Principal Clerk was Barbara Brown, who was a qualified solicitor and a member of the Law Society of Scotland.

 Decisions

 Decisions of the Scottish Land Court have varied in format since its inception.
 Between 1913 and 1963, they were published as a supplement to the Scottish Law Review and Reports of Sheriff Court Cases.
 Since 1982, the Land Court has produced its own volumes of reported decisions each year.
-From 1964, decisions of the Court have also been reported in the Scots Law Times, in a section dealing with Land Court cases.
-Additionally, under the terms of s.18 of the 1886 Act, the Court was obliged to make an annual report to the Secretary of State for Scotland on its proceedings, which would then be presented to Parliament.
+From 1964, decisions of the court have also been reported in the Scots Law Times, in a section dealing with Land Court cases.
+Additionally, under the terms of section 18 of the Crofters Holdings (Scotland) Act 1886 (49 & 50 Vict. c.
+29), the court was obliged to make an annual report to the Secretary of State for Scotland on its proceedings, which would then be presented to Parliament.

 The court also maintains an online digest of all cases, which are organised under the following categories: